Would you trust a self-driving car?

-It wasn’t that long ago when autonomous vehicles were still just something in a sci-fi film.
-Now numerous companies, from Google to Jaguar Land Rover, are testing or creating tests for autonomous vehicles.
+It wasn't that long ago when autonomous vehicles were still just something in a sci-fi film.
+Now numerous companies, from Waymo (formerly the Google self-driving car project) to Jaguar Land Rover, are testing or creating tests for autonomous vehicles.

 When you're stuck in crawling traffic on the motorway, the ability to switch off and watch a movie, read a book or just enjoy a chat with your fellow passengers might sound very appealing.
 But just how many of us would be willing to put our trust in a car and take the leap by getting in an autonomous vehicle ourselves?